Asteroid Flyby Cycler Trajectory Design Using Deep Neural Networks: Background

 \subsection{Dynamics and Models}

-We consider that the dynamics of spacecraft, asteroids, and the Earth are governed only by the sun's gravity, and the Earth is moving in a circular orbit on the ecliptic plane.
+We consider that the dynamics of spacecraft, asteroids, and the Earth are governed only by the sun's gravity, and the Earth is moving in a circular orbit on the ecliptic plane\majorblue{, known as the zero-radius sphere-of-influence patched-conics model\cite{Vasile2006, Ozaki2022a}}.
 The Earth gravity assist is modeled as an instantaneous velocity change at the intersection of the spacecraft and the Earth's orbits.
-We describe the spacecraft heliocentric state via Cartesian elements $\bm{x}=\left[\bm{r}^T, \bm{v}^T\right]^T$.
+We describe the spacecraft heliocentric state via Cartesian elements \majorblue{$\bm{x}=\left[\bm{r}^{\top}, \bm{v}^{\top}\right]^{\top}$}.
 The equation of motion of the spacecraft is described as follows:

 We formulate the trajectory optimization problem via the multiple gravity-assists with one deep-space maneuver (MGA-1DSM) model\cite{Vinko2008, Vasile2006, Englander2012}, where a single deep-space maneuver can be performed at any point along the trajectory between each consecutive flybys.
 Although we demonstrate our algorithm using the MGA-1DSM model, this algorithm can be potentially extended to low-thrust trajectory optimization if the computational time allows.